FreeTAKTeam/FreeTakServer/REST_API_InternalDoc.md

 ### POST
   creates a template on the server from a supplied xml file accepting the following URL encoded values:
   * clientUid: the uid of the client to be recognized as the creator of the template

+  body of the message should be the xml of the template

 ### DELETE
 accepts the following data